Underground Volume 16: For da Summa

 Underground Vol. 16: For da Summa is the first solo album by American rapper and record producer DJ Paul.
-It was released on May 21, 2002, through D'Evil/KOM Music with distribution via Hypnotize Minds.
+It was released on May 21, 2002, through D'Evil Music, KOM Music, and Hypnotize Minds with distribution via Street Level.
 Recording sessions took place at Hypnotize Minds Studio and D.J.
 Paul's Mama House in Memphis.
 Production was handled entirely by DJ Paul and his Three 6 Mafia band mate Juicy J who also served as executive producer.
 It features guest appearances from fellow Prophet Posse/Hypnotize Camp Posse members Lord Infamous, Frayser Boy, Crunchy Black, La Chat, Juicy J and Project Pat.
 Chopped and screwed version of the album was remixed by DJ Black.

 The album peaked at number 127 on the Billboard 200, number 24 Top R&B/Hip-Hop Albums, number 7 on the Independent Albums and number 2 on the Heatseekers Albums.
 The original masters of the originally recorded '94 album, Volume 16: 4 da Summer of '94, was released in 2013 and peaked at number 39 on the Heatseekers Albums.

 The album's sequel, Underground Vol. 17: For da Summa, was released in 2017.